-Elizabeth Strout’s novel lands on Barack Obama’s list of 2017 favorites
+Elizabeth Strout’s latest novel was one of Obama’s faves of the year

-Maine author Elizabeth Strout’s “Anything is Possible” made it on former Pres.
-Barack Obama’s list of his favorite books of 2017.
+Maine author Elizabeth Strout’s “Anything is Possible” made it on former President Barack Obama’s list of his favorite books of 2017.

 The former president has shared his favorite books and songs each year of his presidency.
 He sent out this year’s list on Dec.
 31 on Facebook, writing, “It was a nice way to reflect on the works that resonated with me and lift up authors and artists from around the world.
 With some extra time on my hands this year to catch up, I wanted to share the books and music that I enjoyed most.”